kaby76/AntlrVSIX/README.md

-Some of the refactorings implemented, or planned, include string literal folding, parser rule orderings, useless rule elimination, split combined grammars, combine split grammars, Flex/Bison import, removal of indirect left recursion, rule folding, rule unfolding, rule packing, and a "linter for Antlr grammars".
+Some of the refactorings implemented, or planned, include string literal folding, parser rule orderings, useless rule elimination, split combined grammars, combine split grammars, Bison import, removal of indirect left recursion, rule folding, rule unfolding, rule packing, and a "linter for Antlr grammars".

 The source code for the extension is open source, free of charge, and free of ads.
 For the latest developments on the extension,